 - Your menu, price sheet, products list etc.

 - Book an appointment or call to action

 Simply put, the schema is a way in which you can add identifiers to structure your content to let Google know about it so that they can add it to the structured data that they index from your page.

 If one of your location pages lists your hours of operation, a description of the business and a postal address, you can use special tags to define what these individual “properties” are in order to help Google display the data in search results.
 These additional details are referred to as rich snippets.
 The best part about schema is there are specific item types that make it easier to categorize and tag specific industries and entities.

 While Google generally crawls your page and it’s content, they may have a tough time getting specific data about where you’re located, how many reviews you have, who you are so schema help tells them where this information is.
 This doesn’t just give visitors more opportunities to reach you.
 Displaying your address consistently within your website content makes it easier for search engines to determine your business is relevant for local search terms.

 Ranking in local is different from ranking in organic search the external ranking factors depend on how strong the signals on your site are for your businesses specific locations.
-This is where getting links, citations and reviews come into play.
+This where getting links, citations and reviews come into play.